Mount Negron

-Mount Negron, also known as Negron Volcano, is a mountain located on the border of Porac, Pampanga and San Marcelino, Zambales, Philippines at the Zambales Mountains in the region of Central Luzon.
+Mount Negron, also known as Negron Volcano, is a mountain located in Porac, Pampanga in the region of Central Luzon.

-It has a height of 1,583 m (5,194 ft) above sea level, making it the highest point in the province of Pampanga.
+It has a height of 1,584 m (5,197 ft) above sea level, making it the highest point in the province of Pampanga.
 It is located between Mount Pinatubo and Mount Natib.
 Mount Negron is the part of the Cabusilan Mountains together with Mount Pinatubo, Mount Cuadrado and Mount Mataba.

 Geology

 In the southeast part of the Philippines, the mountain is located 84 km (52 mi) was Manila, the capital of the Philippines.
 The highest point was Mount Pinatubo, in the Cabusilan Mountains, the mountain is located 5.7 km (3.54 mi) heading northwest to the volcano.

 Climate and rainfall

 The average temperature is 23 C, per year, the warmest month is March, at 26 C, and the coldest is December, at 21 C. The wettest month is August, with 941 mm of rain, and the average rainfall of the mountain is 3,278 mm per year.